ksaravan910/MassdropCatalogScraper/README.md

 # MassdropCatalogScraper
-Scrapes a small subset of items from the Massdrop catalog
+Scrapes ~1000 items from the Massdrop catalog